We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Plastic faucets are usually the cheapest option.
 Like brass and stainless steel, they don’t corrode, but durability is the big issue.
 Plastic faucets simply aren’t very strong and are normally used for utility areas or outdoors—not for a tub.
 However, many good-quality tub faucets do have plastic components inside, often used as part of valve mechanisms and to hold ceramic cartridges.
 These are perfectly acceptable.

-It may be possible to fit either a wall-mount faucet or a deck-mount faucet for freestanding tub use, but things like tub construction and whether or not it can be placed close enough to a wall will have a major impact.
-The big advantage a freestanding tub faucet has over other faucet types is that they can be fitted in the optimal position for the tub and overall bathroom layout without having to make compromises.
+It may be possible to fit a wall-mount tub faucet or a deck-mount faucet for freestanding tub use, but things like tub construction and whether or not it can be placed close enough to a wall will have a major impact.
+A freestanding tub faucet’s big advantage over other faucet types, such as wall-mounted tub faucets, is that they can be fitted in the optimal position for the tub and overall bathroom layout without compromise.

 Why Trust Bob Vila